The Sun Rising Analysis and Summary

 Analysis of “The Sun Rising” as Unconventional Poem:

 This poem is answer to those critics who criticize Donne for his cynical poetry.
 For instance, C.S.
 Lewis says that Donne’s love-poetry is nothing but a note of contempt for woman.
 “The Sun Rising” Analysis reveals that the poet is against romanticism.
-He does not glorify the beauty of sun.
+He does not glorify the beauty of women.
 Donne neither appreciates prettiness of women nor does he adore any natural object; he only presents his emotions.
 Thus, Donne’s attitude is entirely unconventional so as this poem.
-Greeks used to worship sun; Keats finds romanticism in sun rising; Pope seeks pleasure in sunrays but Donne does not feel any good thing in it.
+Greeks used to worship sun; Keats finds romanticism in rising sun; Pope seeks pleasure in sunrays but Donne does not feel any good thing in it.
 Instead of praising the moment of sun rising, Donne scolds it.
 He does not like morning rays of sun.
 Rather, he says that these rays disturb him.

 Analysis of “The Sun Rising”-Stanza I: